delijati/quickbot_bbb/README.md

-# ultrabot_BBB
+# Xbot_BBB
-This is the code that runs on the BeagleBone Black to control the ultrabot.
+This is the code that runs on the BeagleBone Black to control a robot.

 ## Overview
 Essentially this code establishes socket (UDP) connection with another device